Cinek28/ARKO/Readme.txt

 3. Use "chmod +x Affinite"
 4. Run ./Affinite <picture_name>

 Warning: Picture must be set in same folder.
+Additionally program uses Allegro5 libraries, so to work properly one has to install allegro package and link them to project (already linked using makefile)